 The temporary directories created are copies of pytest's root directory, the directory from which it runs the tests.
 If you have lots of tests, and if you have a large repository, this may take a lot of disk space.
 To alleviate this you can use the --symlink flag which will create the same directory layout but instead symlinks the files instead of copying them.
-This is slower for lots of small files, and it carries with it the risk that the tests may alter files from your work directory.
+This carries with it the risk that the tests may alter files from your work directory.
 If there are a lot of large files and files are used read-only in tests, then it will use a lot less disk space and be faster as well.